On probabilistic identities and coset identities in pro-$p$ groups: Introduction

 We now concentrate on randomly free groups.
 One of the first general methods to obtain randomly free groups appears in \cite{Ab05}, where it is proved that weakly branch groups are randomly free by analysing their actions on trees.
 In \cite{Sz05}, it is shown that also the Nottingham group $\mathcal{N}_p$ is randomly free by a different method.
 Using these results, it follows that free pro-$p$ groups are also randomly free for every odd prime and for $p=2$ and rank greater than 2.
 Interestingly, we do not know of a direct proof of this fact.
 As far as the authors are aware, the assertion that the free pro-$2$ group of rank $2$ is randomly free does not follow from previous results and requires \cref{vfpprobtits} below.

 While it is clear that a group with a randomly free quotient is randomly free, it is not at all clear if a group which has a finite-index randomly free subgroup is itself randomly free.
-In \cref{sec:free_constr}, we prove a particular instance of that; namely, that virtually non-abelian free pro-$p$ groups are randomly free and we deduce that several classes of ``free constructions'' of pro-$p$ groups are randomly free.
-It was previously unknown how to construct new randomly free pro-$p$ groups and the statements therein provide different ways with which one can achieve that.
-We summarize these results in the next theorems.
+In \cref{sec:free_constr}, we prove a particular instance of that; namely, that virtually non-abelian free pro-$p$ groups are randomly free.
+Slightly more general, an application of \cref{cor:3.5} gives: